 (now yelling)

 Alright AC, DC, BC.
 Who gives a

-damn what makes electricity flow,
+damn as long as we make money.
+But

-as long as we make money.
-But more
+more importantly, as long as I

-importantly, as long as I don't
+don't LOSE any money.
+And I'm

-lose money.
-And I'm getting tired
+getting tired of being the lender

-of being the lender of last resort
+of last resort for this ungrateful

-for this ungrateful country.
+town.